soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/label-analytics.md

 - Security administrator
 - Security reader

-Please note that the user should also be added as a reader to the Azure Monitoring worksapce that holds the data.
+Please note that the user should also be added as a reader to the Azure Monitoring worksapce that holds the data - for more information, see [Permissions required for Azure Information Protection analytics](https://docs.microsoft.com/en-us/azure/information-protection/reports-aip#permissions-required-for-azure-information-protection-analytics).